heemalsic/ai-cloudops-troubleshooting-agent/README.md

 ## Example Output

-Finding root cause using the log matrics of the docker container deployed on gcp:
+Finding root cause using the logs registered from the errors inside the docker container deployed on GCP:

 ![UI](images/Screenshot%202026-03-06%20051753.png)
 Root Cause: Container not listening on port 8080